Exclusive: California utility PG&E explores bankruptcy filing - sources

 A bankruptcy filing is not PG&E’s preference for addressing liabilities from the catastrophic blazes, some of the sources said.
 But the preparations could put pressure on California politicians hoping the company can avoid such an outcome.

-Shares of PG&E, which has a market capitalisation of $12.7 billion, dropped 30 percent in after hours trading in New York on Friday on the news.
+Shares of PG&E, which has a market capitalization of $12.7 billion, dropped 30 percent in after hours trading in New York on Friday on the news.

 PG&E is also exploring selling its gas unit, potentially through a court-supervised auction during bankruptcy proceedings, one of the sources said.
 The sale could also take place outside a bankruptcy process, the same source said.
 The company is weighing using proceeds from the unit’s sale to address death and injury claims arising from the recent wildfires, this source said.